 How To Reduce Rhabdo Risk?

 The easiest way to reduce the risk of exercise-induced rhabdomyolysis is to introduce exercise slowly and give the body time to adapt between workout sessions.
-Tossing an overweight novice into a fitness boot camp class and on the first day having her do 250 lunges, crunches and squats is a recipe for rhabdomyolysis.
+Tossing an overweight (or normal weight) novice into a fitness boot camp class and on the first day having her do 250 lunges, crunches and squats is a recipe for rhabdomyolysis.
 This is actually a true story told to me by the woman this happened to.
 She got rhabdo from this workout.

 Rhabdo and CrossFit